 Identifying a battery’s positive and negative terminals is crucial for proper connection and safety.
 The positive terminal usually shows a red color or a plus sign (‘+’).
 In contrast, the negative terminal shows a black color or a minus sign (‘-‘).
 Sometimes, the markings may need to be present or obscured by dirt, so cleaning the terminals and looking for the signs is essential.

 Part 7.
-How to clean battery terminals?
+How to clean battery terminals in 5 steps (With Safety Tips)

 Part 8.
 How to replace battery terminals?